Accessibility Tools

 Incorporating these strengthening exercises into your regular routine can help you build strong, resilient knees and reduce the risk of injury.
 Remember to start slowly and gradually increase the intensity and resistance as your strength improves.
 If you have any existing knee issues or concerns, it’s always a good idea to consult with a healthcare professional or a certified fitness trainer before starting a new exercise program.
 With consistency and proper form, you can enjoy improved knee health and mobility for years to come.

-The post Maintain Healthy Knees with these Strengthening Exercises appeared first on Sports Medicine Weekly Blog By Dr. Brian Cole.
+The post Maintain Healthy Knees with these Strengthening Exercises appeared first on Sports Medicine Weekly By Dr. Brian Cole.